PurpurMC/PurpurDocs/mkdocs/Configuration.md

 - **default**: §a%s has been shown the end credits
 - **description**: Message that shows when the credits screen is enabled for a user using the `/credits` command.

+#### unverified-username
+- **default**: default
+- **description**: Message that shows when a player is kicked for having an unverified username (user is in offline-mode).
+Setting as "default" displays the default message "Failed to verify username!"

 ### blocks